blakesmith/blakesmith.github.com/_posts/2010-09-05-haml-directory-watcher.markdown

 [an article](http://www.scribd.com/doc/33776550/Rails-Magazine-Issue6)
 on the beauty of [HAML](http://haml-lang.com/) as a substitute for ERB or just plain HTML markup.
-He's been singing its praises for a long time now, but I've just been too stuborn to listen to his good advice.
+He's been singing its praises for a long time now, but I've just been too stubborn to listen to his good advice.
 At first glance, HAML looks like a strange sort of dialect, and indeed it does take a bit to get used to if you've been doing ERB or using any other kind of traditional templating markup for awhile.